kartiklande7/FlyPal/README.md

 # FlyPal

 FlyPal is a Streamlit application that provides real-time flight updates at your fingertips.
-By leveraging the ADS-B API and LangChain's capabilities, FlyPal fetches flight data, processes it into understandable sentences, and stores it in a vector database for easy querying and retrieval.
-The application generates informative responses based on user queries about specific flights.
+By leveraging the ADS-B API, LangChain, and a large language model (LLM) powered by Ollama, FlyPal fetches flight data, processes it into understandable sentences, and stores it in a vector database for easy querying and retrieval.
+The application intelligently generates informative responses based on user queries about specific flights, offering a seamless and interactive experience

 ## Features